-By the end of their professional study, students MUST complete all of the clinical competency requirements by the ARRT (American Registry of Radiologic Technologists).
+By the end of their professional study, students MUST complete all the clinical competency requirements by the ARRT (American Registry of Radiologic Technologists).
 In addition, students may complete the following rotations: up to 24-hours in any of the advanced imaging modalities, a Radiologist Rotation and/or an Emergency Medicine observation.
 All students must successfully complete a Final Assessment Clinical Exam (FACE) which includes the following sections: an oral evaluation, a written critical thinking exam and one patient exam competence chosen by the program faculty.
 FACE is to be completed prior to graduation.

-Course number Course Name Competencies Required Approx. Clinical () denotes total number required Hours

-RADT-355 Clinical Radiography I 1.
-Three Mandatory competencies (no trauma

-procedures) 128

-additional mandatory comps may be done this semester.

-(3)

-RADT-365 Clinical Radiology II 1.
-Ten Mandatory competencies

-2. General Patient Care Competencies 280

-(10)

-RADT-455 Clinical Radiology III 1.
-Sixteen Mandatory compete

-2. Four elective exams must be completed

-A. Suggested: either a UGI or Barium

-Enema must be completed to graduate

-B. One must be from the fluoro category

-C. One must be from the cranium category 440

-3. Other Clinical Rotations - Radiologist and/or

-Emergency Medicine Observation - up to16

-hours each.

-(20)

-RADT-465 Clinical Radiology IV 1.
-Seven Mandatory competencies

-2. Five elective competencies-If not previously

-complete

-A. Two must be pediatric

-B. One must be spine/pelvis

-C. One must be cranium or fluoro 330

-D. One elective choice

-(12)

-RADT-475 Clinical Radiology V 1.
-One Mandatory competencies

-2. Seven new Elective Exam Competencies

-3. Additional competencies needed for graduation

-not previously completed.
-320

-4. Optional Elective Rotation - 24 hours (if not

-previously completed)

-5. FACE Final Assessment Clinical Exam

-(8)

-Approximate total 1498
+Course number Course Name Competencies Required Approx. Clinical () denotes total number required Hours RADT-355 Clinical Radiography I Three Mandatory competencies (no trauma, pediatric, or OR procedures) additional comps may be done this semester.
+(3) 128 RADT-365 Clinical Radiology II Ten Mandatory competencies General Patient Care Competencies (10) 280 RADT-455 Clinical Radiology III Sixteen Mandatory competencies Four elective exams must be completed A. One must be from the fluoro category B. One must be from the cranium category Optional Clinical Rotations- Radiologist and/or Emergency Medicine Observation - up to16 hours each.
+(20) 440 RADT-465 Clinical Radiology IV 1.
+Six Mandatory competencies 2.
+Five elective competencies-If not previously completed A. Two must be pediatric B. One must be spine/pelvis C. One must be fluoro (students need a minimum of 2 to graduate) D. One elective choice 330 RADT-475 Clinical Radiology V One Mandatory competencies Seven new Elective Exam Competencies Additional competencies needed for graduation not previously completed.
+Optional Elective Rotation - 24 hours (if not previously completed) FACE Final Assessment Clinical Exam 320 L Approximate total 1498